 Using the right 2 arrow keys, under 'nn', the user enters the Label of the required Pumping Program.
 The Pumping Program Label is defined by any number from 1 to 99.
+When the 'Start' key is pressed, the reached again.
+If the selected label is not found, the 'out of range' error message residual is displayed.
+Pressing any key returns the display to the Program Selection Input display.

-When the 'Start' key is pressed, the Pumping Program continues execution at the Program Phase with the selected Pumping Program Selection Label.
-Also, the accumulated infusion and withdrawal dispensed volumes are set to zero.
+Pumping Program continues execution at the Program Phase with the selected Pumping Program Selection Label.

-The pump searches for the selected Pumping Program Selection Label starting with the current Phase and continuing to the end of the Pumping Program memory, then from Phase 1 until the current Phase is reached again.
-If the selected label is not found, the 'out of range' error message resisting any key returns the display to the Program Selection Input display.
+The pump searches for the selected Pumping Program Selection Label starting with the current Phase and continuing to the end of the Pumping Program memory, then from Phase 1 until the current Phase is